apecr/bowling-kata/README.md

-# Rover Mars Kata
+# Bowling Kata

 ## Configuration

 ### Requirements

 You have to be node and npm installed

 ### Install dependencies